 Consider following examples:

 I’ve seen all three descriptions in use multiple times.
 The best description is the last one.

 I hope you now understand why a strong active vocabulary is important in writing (and also speaking).

 How to build active vocabulary?

 In brief, explore words in dictionaries liberally.
 Go beyond meaning.
 Browse few example sentences where the word has been used.
 And, more importantly, use the word in your own sentences.
 That’s how you build active vocabulary.

 A word of caution to end this section.
 Fancy words don’t make your writing look good.
 They do the opposite, in fact.
-So, to give two examples, prefer ‘argumentative’ over ‘cantankerous’ and ‘short-tempered’ over ‘irascible’.
+So, to give two examples, prefer argumentative over cantankerous and short-tempered over irascible.
+In general, avoid words that Shashi Tharoor recommends in his weekly column.